gabo0802/UF-OneClick/README.md

 UF Router: Bus Tracker

 ## User Stories
-* As a site member, I want a login page so I can access the website
+As a site member, I wanta a login page so I can access the website.
+As a site member, I want a way to track the cost of each subscription I have so that I can see which subscriptions I spend the most on in a year.

 ## Helpful Info for SQL (Remove in Future)
 How to get MySQLStuff.go to work with Go and Visual Studios (Windows 10):